circuitgraph/circuitgraph/docs/paper.md

 A common issue found in similar tools is the poor expressivity of circuit construction primitives.
 We aim to build a simple, but powerful syntax for creating and connecting nodes in a circuit.
-The ease of our syntax is enabled by the python language.
+The ease of our syntax is enabled by the Python language.
 An example of this syntax is below.

 ```python